-These options must be passed as argument to AM_INIT_AUTOMAKE (see Section 5.6 [Macros], page 18) because they can causes new configure check to be performed.
-Automake will complain if it sees such option in a AUTOMAKE_OPTIONS variable.
+These options must be passed as argument to AM_INIT_AUTOMAKE (see Section 5.6 [Macros], page 18) because they can require additional configure checks.
+Automake will complain if it sees such options in an AUTOMAKE_OPTIONS variable.

 tar-v7 selects the old V7 tar format.
 This is the historical default.
 This antiquated format is understood by all tar implementations and supports filenames with up to 99 characters.
 When given longer filenames some tar implementations will diagnose the problem while other will generate broken tarballs or use non-portable extensions.
 Furthermore, the V7 format cannot store empty directories.
 When using this format, consider using the filename-length-max=99 option to catch filenames too long.